 \subsubsection{Conditioning on samples of multiple LLMs}

 In practice, agents may employ a variety of LLMs for low-effort response generation, and the principal lacks prior knowledge of which models they are using.
 To address this challenge, we propose an iterative conditioning approach, systematically removing the influence of responses generated by each LLM available to the principal.
 The idea is to iteratively compute the CA score conditioned on each of the LLM samples the principal has, and then take the minimum as the final score.
 Intuitively, human agents will perform consistently well when conditioning out any of the LLMs’ information.
-However, LLM cheaters will perform poorly in at least one of the iterations and thus lead to a lower final score.
+However, LLM-reliant agents will perform poorly in at least one of the iterations and thus leading to a lower final score.

-In \cref{fig:detect_mixed}, we replicate \cref{fig:auc_pref} for the setting where the cheaters randomly pick two LLMs to cheat with half-half probability while the principal iteratively conditions out his samples for these two LLMs’ answers.
-Our method exhibits the most robust performance across all settings, echoing the previous conclusion.
+In \cref{fig:detect_mixed}, we replicate \cref{fig:auc_pref} for the setting where the LLM-reliant agents randomly pick two LLMs with half-half probability while the principal iteratively conditions out his samples for these two LLMs’ answers.
+Our method exhibits the most robust performance across all datasets, echoing the previous conclusion.

-We further note that the problem of LLM-assisted cheating is less of a concern when each cheater uses a unique LLM.
-This is because LLM responses are less correlated with each other and can be easily detected as outliers under classic crowdsourcing evaluation methods, such as the EM algorithm under the DS model.